JohnVinyard/music-synthesis/README.md

 between my initialization code and theirs:  I was also initializing biases with normal distributions, which seemed to completely impede training.
 Only initializing weights did the trick.

+# Wednesday, March 4, 2020 9AM
+I'm now fairly confident I'm reproducing MelGAN results.
+The last adjustment was to ensure that time-domain audio and spectorgrams were not being scaled independently.
+The original MelGAN experiment also augments data by randomly varying each samples amplitude.
+I'm skeptical about the contribution of this augmentation, but I've replicated it for now.
+Next, moving on to trying out some of my own models with stronger audio priors.

+# TODO
+- fix initialization code
+- get all winner models working with newest experiment format
+- FFT models
+- zounds build
+- deploy script
+- try MelGAN (as published) on LJSpeech
+- try MelGAN (as published) on TIMIT (do shorter windows generalize better?)
+- try original formula with TIMIT and conditional discriminator
+- try filterbank discriminator original formula on LJSpeech
+- think about what it means that multiscale formulation performs well on this many speakers
+- AWS training
+- look at tensorboard
+- organize spectrogram differently, with octaves grouped together
+    - `(batch, channels, octave, f0, time)`

+# Tools
+- experiments configured in JSON file
+- experiments that run some basic tests?